zulip/zulip/docs/documentation/integrations.md

 Here are a few common macros used to document Zulip's integrations:

-- `{!create-channel.md!}` macro - Recommends that users create a dedicated stream for a given integration.
+- `{!create-channel.md!}` macro - Recommends that users create a dedicated channel for a given integration.
 Usually the first step is setting up an integration or incoming webhook.
 For an example rendering, see **Step 1** of [the docs for Zulip's GitHub integration][github-integration].